fdobad/template-python-package/README.md

 ```

 ## Keep in mind
-1. To generate a clean build, make sure `version_file` is commented (writing a version file is useful for tracking dirty development versions, but changes that file every time you build, so you'll never get a clean tag)
+1. To generate a clean build, make sure `version_file` is commented (else building will change that file polluting the version)
 ```
 [tool.setuptools_scm]
 # version_file = "src/mypkg/_version.py"
 ```
+2. On editable installs, update `_version.py` version by running `pip install -e .` again

-2. Activate your python venv, check if/where is installed:
+3. Activate your python venv, check if/where is installed:
 ```bash
 $ pip list | grep my-project-name
 my-project-name           0.0.0       /home/fdo/source/template-python-package